ovh/cds/docs/content/hosting/ready-to-run/docker-compose.md

 ```

-Open a browser on http://localhost:2015, then register a new user.
+Open a browser on http://localhost:2015, then register a new user `admin`,
+with a email `admin@localhost.local` for example.
 As there is no SMTP server configured in docker-compose.yml file,
 run `docker-compose logs` to get URL for validate the registration.

+After registration on UI, keep the password displayed, we will use it after.

 ## Prepare Project, Pipeline and Application